 - Rental housing

-- Loans and lines of credit (like a mortgage, car loan, or credit card)
+- Loans and lines of credit (such as a mortgage, car loan, or credit card)

-- Insurance (like auto, life, renter’s, and homeowner’s insurance)
+- Insurance (such as auto, life, renter’s, or homeowner’s insurance)

 - Cellphone plans